Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: Spin Truncation and Matrix Product States

 \section{Spin Truncation and Matrix Product States}

 In this section we analyse the prospects for exploring the physics of the model using existing and near-term small-scale quantum hardware.
+Since the number of modes available in a microwave cavity in the near future will be limited, we want to study in the following section if the limited size of the system that is studied allows to observe relevant physics.
 To assess the feasibility of such an approach we first explore the effects of truncating the model to a small number of degrees of freedom numerically using matrix product states (MPS).
 For a system with $N$ sites and open boundary conditions, the MPS ansatz reads

 In the expression above, $M^{i_k}_k$ are complex square matrices of size $\chi$ for $1<k<N$, and $M^{i_1}_1$ ($M^{i_N}_N$) is a $\chi$-dimensional row (column) vector.
 The states $\{\ket{i_k}\}_{i_k=1}^d$ are a basis for the $d$-dimensional local Hilbert space on site $k$.
 The parameter $\chi$ is called the bond dimension of the MPS and determines the number of variational parameters in the ansatz and limits the amount of entanglement that can be present in the state (see Refs.~\cite{Verstraete2008,Schollwoeck2011,Orus2014a} for detailed reviews).
 The optimal set of tensors can be found variationally by iteratively minimizing the energy for each tensor while keeping the others fixed~\cite{Verstraete2004}.